 Ionospheric Faraday rotation is always present at 20 and 90 cm.
 The amount of rotation can exceed 40 degrees at 20 cm at solar maximum, and remains notable even through solar minimum.
 Approximate correction schemes are available within the AIPS task FARAD.
 This task reads TEC (Total Electron Content) data and computes the appropriate correction.
-The appropriate data, as complete as possible are automatically available with each AIPS release.
-More recent values can be obtained through the AIPSSERV facility which was introduced and explained in the 15OCT89 AIPS newsletter.
+Unfortunately, relevent TEC data has not been available for the last two years.
+We are currently arranging to obtain the GPS L-band data taken at the VLBA's Pie Town site.
 At λ 90 cm, the situation is more difficult.
 Ionospheric effects are too large to be accurately corrected, and there are no polarized sources which allow fixing the true position angle.
-The best progress to date has been with objects in which strong, compact polarized emission is found.
+The best method to date has been with objects in which strong, compact polarized emission is found.
 Each scan can then be corrected to remove the ionospheric rotation, allowing an accurate measure of the polarized flux.
 However, the problem of fixing the true position angle remains.

 Circular polarization measurements are limited by the beam squint - the RCP and LCP primary beams are separated by 6 percent of the beamwidth.
-Since circular polarization is determined from the difference between RCP and LCP signals, there results a large and fundamental error in all measurements of circular polarization.
-This effect can be calibrated out only on-axis, or can be ignored only if the degree of circular polarization exceeds 10% for an on-axis source.
+Since circular polarization is determined from the difference between RCP and LCP signals, there results a large error in all measurements of circular polarization.
+The effect is large - the apparent circular polarization is $\sim 10\%$ at $\lambda/4D$, and $\sim 20\%$ at $\lambda/2D$.
+This false circular polarization is antisymmetric with respect to the center of the antenna beam, so 12-hour observations will largely cancel out the effect - however, even so, the residual apparent circular polarization is probably only accurate to a few percent.

 High sensitivity polarization imaging may be limited by time dependent instrumental polarization, which can add low levels of spurious polarization near features seen in total intensity and can scatter flux throughout the polarization image, potentially limiting the dynamic range.
-The instrumental polarization averaged among all baselines can vary by 0.003 on timescales of minutes to hours, limiting the believable fractional polarization to about 0.0015.
+The instrumental polarization averaged among all baselines can vary by 0.3% on timescales of minutes to hours, limiting the believable fractional polarization to about 0.15%

 Wide field polarization imaging will be limited by the instrumental polarization beam.
-For a snapshot observation, the spurious polarization is about .01 at $\lambda/4D$, .03-.04 at $\lambda/2D$, and as high as .40 near the first null.
-Since the instrumental polarization beam is not circularly symmetric and rotates on the sky, the spurious polarization will tend to average down for long integrations, but flux will be scattered across the polarization image, limiting the dynamic range if an off-axis source is bright enough in total intensity.
+For a snapshot observation, the spurious polarization is < 1% at $\lambda/4D$, 1 - 3% at $\lambda/2D$, and increases sharply beyond this, reaching 10% at $3\lambda/4D$.
+Since the instrumental polarization beam is directed radially and rotates on the sky, the spurious polarization will tend to average down for long integrations, but flux will be scattered across the polarization image, limiting the polarization dynamic range if an off-axis source is bright enough in total intensity.